-There's a good reason why the interchange rate is one of the least understood aspects of credit card processing, its complicated!
+There’s a good reason why the interchange rate is one of the least understood aspects of credit card processing—interchange is complicated!

-The interchange fee essentially covers the costs associated with processing the transaction, potential fraud costs, and the risk of processing the transaction.
+The interchange fee essentially covers the costs associated with processing the transaction, and the risk of processing the transaction.

 Even if your payment processor is offering flat rate or tiered pricing, interchange fees are the basis of this rate, and your processor is not able to negotiate the interchange portion of your payment processing fee.

-Ultimately, interchange fees are a part of doing business if you’re going to be accepting credit cards, but the cost can be well worth it to be able to quickly accept payments, get transaction authorizations in real-time, and increase your business’s cash flow.
+Ultimately, interchange fees are a part of doing business if you’re going to be accepting credit cards, but the cost can be well worth it to get transactions authorized in real-time and increase your business’s cash flow.
 Understanding why they are applied and the services they cover can help you make sense of your monthly statement and better understand the payments industry as a whole.
-While you can’t avoid paying fees to accept credit cards, partnering with a transparent and honest payment processor who offers interchange plus pricing, like Helcim, ensures your payment processing fees are affordable and that you’re processing with a company who puts your business’s needs first.